odan/slim4-skeleton/docs/setup/docker.md

 composer create-project odan/slim4-skeleton my-app
 ```

-*If you have only cloned the Skeleton project, you have to install the dependencies manually:*
+*If you have only cloned the skeleton project,
+you have to install the dependencies manually:*

 ```
 composer update